HomeEchosoundersWhat are Multibeam Echosounders?

 A multibeam echosounder requires accurate motion measurement.
 It is able to measure the amount of motion in the ocean and calculate depth, including heave, roll, and yaw.
 The system is able to compensate for these motions by using a time-varied gain circuit.
 In addition to this, the CUBE algorithm uses an adaptive heaving-beam to optimize depth and angle of incidence.

 The multibeam echosounder is a device that consists of several beams.
-Each beam is connected to one another and receives a pulse from each one.
-Each ping results in a contour and the contours are placed side by side to create a three-dimensional image of the seafloor.
-This process is known as’spatial imaging’ and is used for mapping the seafloor.
+The system connects each beam to the others, and each beam receives a pulse.
+Each ping generates a contour, and the system places these contours side by side to form a three-dimensional image of the seafloor.
+This process, known as spatial imaging, helps map the seafloor.

 RELATED ARTICLES